 Barcelona: Civilization in the Western Mediterranean (in Spanish)

 The University of Chicago’s Spring quarter Barcelona Program provides University of Chicago students with an opportunity to study the history and culture of Spain and the Mediterranean world in the exciting cultural and political capital of Catalonia in northeastern Spain.
 The centerpiece of the program is the three-course sequence “Civilization in the Western Mediterranean,” taught in compressed form during the ten-week quarter.
 This sequence, which focuses on Spanish history from antiquity to the 20th century, meets the College’s civilization requirement.
 The distinctive feature of this sequence, unique among most other civilization programs (with the exception of the European Civ in French) is that all coursework is conducted in Spanish.
-In addition to the civilization sequence, participants take a fourth course in Spanish language, which is taught at an advanced level and is closely connected to the work done in the civilization courses.
+In addition to the civilization sequence, participants take a fourth course in Spanish and Catalan culture.
 This program thus weds elements from Chicago’s civilization-based and language immersion programs.
 For the student with sufficient Spanish language preparation (see “Eligibility and Application” below), it represents a valuable opportunity both to study Western Mediterranean history and culture intensively and to hone language skills.
 This civilization program is one of two such sequences in Barcelona.
 An English-language Western Mediterranean Civilization in Barcelona program is offered in the winter quarter.

 Classes for the Barcelona program are held at the Universitat Pompeu Fabra, a modern university in central Barcelona.
 A series of excursions within and in the vicinity of Barcelona helps to connect the study of Spain’s rich history with its physical remnants.